 - 4 tbsp fried onions

-In the large bowl mix together flour, milk and eggs until smooth using wire mixer.
 Add one pinch of salt and melted butter and mix the whole thing again.
+I mix them around 5 minutes to make sure they are all combined.

-Take large pot and pour at least 2l water in it.
+Take a large pot (I am using 6l pot, because is very large and my Spätzlehobel fits on the top of it well) and pour at least 3-4l water in it.
 Add salt and bring the water to boil.
-Press the dough through Spätzle maker into the water.

-Serve immidietly with fried onion on the top.
+Serve immediately with fried onion on the top.